 This demonstration of increased processing power without an increase in size is best explained by Moore’s law.
 Gordon Moore, cofounder of Electronics Magazine, published a paper in the 1960s expounding on the incredible impact of the miniaturization of technology and predicted that it would take around 18 months to double their processing power.
 That means that a processor in 10 years would be 100x more powerful than a processor today!
 You can read why computers, in general, have become smaller and more powerful over the years here.

 Improvement in PCB design

-The printed circuit board—the main green board inside your laptop where all the electronic components are assembled—has also evolved over the years.
+The printed circuit board (PCB)—the main green board inside your laptop where all the electronic components are assembled—has also evolved over the years.
 Improvements in the PCB are harder to gauge visually, but they have also contributed to making laptops slimmer and lighter.
 Modern laptops use high-density interconnects in these PCB boards, meaning that the copper traces that channel electricity on the PCB board do so in multiple layers.
 This has allowed manufacturers to pack more connectivity into a smaller, lighter space.

 Advancements in software

 This may not sound like an intuitive option for making computers sleeker, but software and tools have also played their part in bringing down the size of laptops.
 There are many advanced electric circuits and system simulation software programs available on the market, including PSpice, ECAD, Proteus, MATLAB and SciLab.

 All of these allow manufacturers to quickly test their designs by running simulations.
 A simulation basically consists of putting the circuit schematics on computer software and then measuring the output of the circuit.
 This saves a great deal of time during the development stages.